How Long Does it Take to Get Comfortable Sleeping with a Partner?

 Instead of worrying about drooling or getting up in the morning to go to the bathroom, couples should recognize that their “first night” might be awkward and try to plan accordingly.
 That’s why we asked our respondents for their best advice when taking the plunge.

 Other easy ways to lessen the tension?
 Making sure you have sexual protection, refraining from snooping through your partner’s things, not touching their cell phone, and bringing a phone charger can be easy ways to help lighten the mood.
-And if you think pancakes might be a nice touch, men might agree.
-Compared to women, men were 17 percent more likely to suggest making breakfast for a partner in the morning.

 Relationship Timeline Progress

 Certain bodily functions are a fact of life.
-Try as you might to hold it in, there’s probably going to be a time where these awkward moments bubble up to the surface.
+Try as you might to hold it in, there’s probably going to be a time when these awkward moments bubble up to the surface.
 Thankfully, life’s most uncomfortable moments might be a chance for your relationship to get a little closer.

 Still, women had a slightly harder time than men feeling comfortable with some of these actions.
 Farting in bed and going to the bathroom with the door open took nearly nine months on average, and pooping with their significant other around took women almost 11 months (over three months longer than men).